jtsage/jtsage-datebox/docs/api/buttonIcon.md

 dyn: "False"
 ---

 This is the class of the button in the input element.
 Any valid ui-icon-&lt;name> is fine.
-The default of "false" will cause DateBox to use "ui-icon-calendar" for date based modes, and "ui-icon-clock" for time or duration modes.
+The default of "false" will cause DateBox to use framework defaults.

+For jQueryMobile, "ui-icon-calendar" for date based modes, and "ui-icon-clock" for time or duration modes.

+For bootstrap, "glyphicon-calendar" for date based modes, and "glyphicon-time" for time or duration modes.